alamgirh/Blog/_posts/2016-10-10-Markdown-tutorial.md

 - writing blogs in GitHub and
 - writing notes in Jupyter notebook.

-In the following, I am presenting Markdown code for wrinting heading, table, quote, inserting image, links etc.
+In the following, I am presenting Markdown code for writing headings, table, quote, inserting image, links etc.

 ### Headings